rberger997/beautiful-jekyll/_posts/2018-07-30-cfb-project.md

 | 2016|Clemson       |   257.0|     13.4|Alabama    |     311.9|        1.0|      -54.9|
 | 2017|Alabama       |   314.4|      1.0|Georgia    |     279.0|        7.2|       35.4|

-Focusing on the title game shows just how important recruiting is in bringing home a national championship; in the last 10 years, the team with the higher recruiting average has won 8 of 10 titles.
+Focusing on the title game shows just how important recruiting is in bringing home a title; in the last ten championship games, the team with the higher recruiting average has won *8 of 10 times*.
 Additionally, only two teams won a championship with an average class rating under 250 -- 2009 Alabama and 2010 Auburn.
 For these two teams it's notable to point out that (1) both had the Heisman trophy winner on their team (Mark Ingram, Cam Newton) and (2) both got a bit lucky with regards to their title game opponent -- Texas QB and Heisman finalist Colt McCoy got injured on the first drive against Alabama and the 2010 Oregon team that faced Auburn took the field with by far the lowest recruiting class average (206.7) of any championship game participant over the last 10 years.
 The overall message is clear: to win a national championship you need elite recruiting classes or you *really* need some things to go your way.

 ## Looking ahead: championship contenders for 2018
-So far this analysis has been looking back at results from the last 10 years but what do these data tell us about the upcoming season?
+So far we've been looking back at results from the last 10 years but what do these data tell us about the upcoming season?
 Specifically, which teams have the recruiting profile to make the championship game or win it?
-To adress these questions let's use the data in the table to define what a champion and runner-up typically looks like over the 4 years leading up to their title run:
+To adress these questions let's use the data from title game participants to define what a champion and runner-up typically looks like over the 4 years leading up to their title run:

 * Champion:
     + Avg recruiting class score: **276.42**